 For most of the 20 million endoscopies and colonoscopies performed each year, the type of clinician who administers the sedation may have more of an impact on the procedure’s cost than on clinical care outcomes.
 Allowing GI procedure teams to administer anesthesia could save $1.1 billion in health spending each year.

 Youth obesity has become a major concern for local and national policymakers, and many of their efforts have looked at the food environment as an area for intervention.
-Two new studies by RAND Health researchers indicate that the relationship between obesity and the food environment may not be so straightforward.
+Two new studies indicate that the relationship between obesity and the food environment may not be so straightforward.

 The individual mandate of the Patient Protection and Affordable Care Act of 2010 (ACA) requires that most Americans either obtain health coverage or pay an annual fine.
 How much will overturning the individual mandate affect costs and coverage?